 - To have a curriculum that supports and actively develops the pupils’ cultural, spiritual, moral and social development which allows children to collaborate and have mutual respect for all

-- To promote the school within the local community and gain a knowledge of the history of Charing whilst working alongside members of the community
+- To promote the school within the local community and working alongside members of the parish

 How we aim to achieve this – the Curriculum